slittorin/home-assistant-setup/README.md

        - Set `Option` and `password` to a password specific for ssh-login (yes, not preferred, one should use authorized key instead).
        - Set `Network` to 22.
      - Restart the add-on.
+4. Setup Recorder correctly to keep data in database for 30 days, and write every 10:th second to the database to reduce load (even though we do not need it since we have an SSD disk instead of SD Card).
+   - Through the `File Editor` add-on, edit the file `/config/configuration.yaml` and add after `recorder` (change the string 'password' below to the right password:
+     ```recorder:
+            purge_keep_days: 30
+            commit_interval: 10
+     ```
+   - Goto `Configuration` -> `Settings` -> `Server Controls` and press `Check Configuration`.
+     - The output should state 'Configuration valid'.
+If not, change the recorder config above.
+     - On the same page press `Restart` under `Server management`.

 ## Setup MariaDB